io-digital/gore/readme.md

 # gore

-gore is a simple and mostly unfinished chrome headless test runner using a slightly monkey-patched [chrome-remote-interface](https://npmjs.org/chrome-remote-interface) as the mechanism for performing webapp tests.
+gore is a simple and mostly unfinished chrome headless test runner using a slightly monkey-patched [chrome-remote-interface](https://npmjs.org/chrome-remote-interface) as the mechanism for controlling the chrome instance.

-the test runner is page navigation oriented, meaning that individual tests are split into steps (just async functions) that trigger some kind of page navigation and ultimately a boolean value indicating the outcome of your test case. each test case and its consituent steps are executed sequentially.
+the test runner is page navigation oriented, meaning that individual tests are split into steps (just async functions) that trigger some kind of page navigation and ultimately a boolean value indicating the outcome of your test case.

+each test case and its constituent steps are executed sequentially.

 ## example